Oxide: The Essence of Rust: Data They Can Call Their Own

-In this case, we've changed the borrow expression on line 5 to create a shared, rather than unique, reference.
-We've also chosen to add explicit type annotations to our bindings on lines 3--5.
-This again produces an error because Rust forbids the creation of a shared reference while a mutable \emph{loan} exists.
-Here, we use the word loan to refer to the state introduced in the borrow checker (including the uniqueness of the loan and its origin) by the creation of a reference.
-Regions\footnote{Historically, Rust has used the term \emph{lifetime}, rather than region, but recent efforts on a borrow checker rewrite called Polonius have transitioned to using the term region~\cite{matsakis18:polonius}.
-We discuss Polonius further in \Sec{sec:polonius}.} in Rust (denoted \rusti{'a}, \rusti{'b}, etc.) can be understood as collections of these loans which together statically approximate which pointers could be used dynamically at a particular reference type.
-This is the sense in which Rust's regions are distinct from the existing literature on region-based memory management~\cite{grossman02:cyclone, ahmed05:substruct, tofte94:region-inference, tofte97:regions}.
+In this case, we've changed the borrow expression on line 4 to create a shared, rather than unique, reference.
+This again produces an error because Rust forbids the creation of a shared reference while a unique \emph{loan} exists.
+Here, we use the word loan to refer to the state introduced in the borrow checker (which records the loan's uniqueness and its origin) by the creation of a reference.
+Regions\footnote{Historically, Rust has used the term \emph{lifetime}, rather than region.
+Recent efforts on a borrow checker rewrite called Polonius have transitioned to using the term origin~\cite{matsakis18:polonius, matsakis20:polonius} for a similar concept to our regions.
+We discuss Polonius further in \Sec{sec:discussion}.} in \lang (denoted \rusti{'a}, \rusti{'b}, etc.) can be understood as collections of these loans which together form a static approximation of the origins of references annotated with that region.
+In this way, we can think of our regions as a sort of \emph{static} grouping of distinct objects in memory, and by associating a reference with a region, we identify that the objects in memory that reference could point to must be from the collection of loans we've associated with it.
+The borrow checker leverages this information about the origins of references to determine whether or not a reference is safe to create or use at a given program point.

+We use the term \emph{region} here because the term carries a sort of grouping association, and past uses of region in the literature also use the term to represent a grouping of objects in memory.
+However, it's important to note the difference in how they are used!
+In the literature, regions are used to manage memory~\cite{grossman02:cyclone, fluet06:linrgn, tofte94:region-inference, tofte97:regions} with each region representing a contiguous chunk of memory in which references are managed.
+By contrast, \lang's regions correspond to an abstract and purely static grouping of objects in memory, and doesn't have any influence over where allocation happens.
+Instead, their use by the borrow checker during typechecking rules out bad aliasing patterns (as we have seen so far), leading us to refer to this approach to regions as \emph{region-based alias management}.

+In \lang, we write these loans as a pair of a place and an ownership qualifier ($\oxmut$ or $\oximm$), e.g. $\oxloanpkg{\oxmut}{\oxkey{pt}}$ would be the loan corresponding to the borrow on line 4.
+During typechecking, we associate each of the regions bound with $\oxkey{letrgn}$ (e.g. \rusti{'x} and \rusti{'y}) with sets of these loans.
+Specifically, after line 4, \rusti{'x} will map to the loan set $\oxset{\oxloanpkg{\oxmut}{\oxkey{pt}}}$ and, after line 5, \rusti{'y} will map to the loan set $\oxset{\oxloanpkg{\oximm}{\oxkey{pt}}}$.
+Although these examples only have single-element loan sets, more complex programs using branching will merge loan sets making them approximate.
+When typechecking a borrow expression, \lang looks at these loan sets in the environment to determine whether or not the borrow should be permitted.